 I think some of them thought they might come away with a big old chunk that I could barely find to buy online, let alone mine it out of stone myself within a few short hours.

 "Not really worth the time”

-Just a couple of our Herkimer Diamond jewellery pieces currently in stock ...
+A couple of our Herkimer Diamond jewellery pieces we've previously created.

 Do we have any Herkimer diamond jewellery pieces currently in stock in 2021?

 Why not bookmark out shop at www.taylortwo.co.uk - we love Herkimer diamonds and regularly work with them to create unique and interesting pieces.